 The Pultrusion Process

 In pultrusion, reinforcement materials are pulled through a resin bath, where they become saturated with the liquid polymer.
-The impregnated fibers then pass through a heated die, which shapes the material and initiates the curing process.
-As the composite proceeds through the die length, it cures and exits the die as a solid in its final form, ready for cutting to desired lengths.
+The impregnated fibers then pass through a heated die, which shapes the material and initiates curing.
+As the composite moves through the die length, it cures and exits as a solid in its final form, ready for cutting to the desired lengths.

 Key Advantages